dhurlburtusa/shortcuts/assembly/x86_assembly-notes.md

 There are a bunch of additional features and special registers like SIMD instructions and vector registers designed for high-throughput computation.

 See [Register Names Explained - x86-64 General Purpose Registers (RAX, RBX, RCX, RDX, RDI, RSI)](https://www.youtube.com/watch?v=5SICv-2tMgQ) for details.

+## Instructions

+**mov**:

+Moves (aka copies) some value to a destination register.
+A literal value can be copied, the value of some register can be copied, etc.